 - Drain any water left sitting in the holding tank.
 This includes the one located in the rubber diaphragm.
 You may also want to add antifreeze to the jet pump case as an added protective measure.

 - Flush your toilets to remove as much water as possible from the tanks and bowls.
 If water is still left, add antifreeze to prevent it from freezing and cracking.

 - Check all sink and tub drains.
 Some have drain traps.
-Add antifreeze on each one, again, to ensure water won’t freeze and crack.
+Add antifreeze to each one, again, to ensure the water won’t freeze and crack.